-All students are given the opportunity to take the PSAT and/or SAT during the school year.
-RAA administers both a Fall and Spring testing period and encourages students to take the tests.
-Neither of these tests are a requirement for graduation.
+All students are given the opportunity to take the PSAT and/or SAT during the school.
+In the fall, RAA administers the PSAT for all Juniors and provides opportunity for seniors to take the SAT.
+Spring testing includes PSAT10 for all Sophomores and another opportunity to take the SAT for Juniors and Seniors.
+None of these tests are a requirement for graduation.